Maria Caterina Brignole: Mistress of Condé

 On 9 January 1770, the lover of Maria Caterina, the Prince de Condé, managed to use his influence to obtain a legal separation from her husband and the right to manage her own fortune.
 Maria Caterina moved in with her lover days after her official separation was approved, and openly lived happily with him in his residence Chateau de Chantilly in Paris.
 Honoré finally realized his relationship with Maria Caterina was finished and turned his attention to his own lovers.
-Maria Caterina wrote to her spouse that the marriage could be summarised by three words: greed, bravery, and jealousy.
 Honoré III eventually accepted the relationship, and she acquired the Chateau de Betz, where Honoré allowed her to meet her sons.

 In 1774, due to Maria Caterina's illicit position as Condé's mistress and status as a separated woman, the new French queen, 18-year-old Marie Antoinette, offended Condé by refusing to receive Maria Caterina at court.
 Around 1774, Condé and Maria Caterina began the construction of the Hôtel de Monaco, to be her permanent home in Paris.
 It was in the rue Saint-Dominique, near the Palais Bourbon, and was completed in 1777.

 Exile

-Maria lived with Condé in France until the outbreak of the French revolution in 1789, when the couple left for Germany.
+Maria lived with Condé in France until the outbreak of the French Revolution in 1789, when the couple left for Germany.

 In 1791, she lived with Condé in Koblenz, where she was one of the leading ladies of the French exile émigrée court, termed as one of the 'Queens of the Emigration' along with the mistress of the count of Provence, Anne de Balbi, and the mistress of the count of Artois, Louise de Polastron.

 The prince was the leader of the Condé army of émigrés.
 She used her great fortune to help finance the exiled French community's armed resistance.
 The émigrée court at Koblenz was dissolved in 1792, and the couple left for Great Britain.

 In 1795, Prince Honoré died, and on 24 October 1798 she and the prince de Condé were married in London.
 The marriage was kept secret for a decade, the couple reportedly only becoming openly known as husband and wife as of 26 December 1808.

 She suffered swelling in her legs at a party given by the Prince Regent at Carlton House and died at Wimbledon House in Wimbledon on 28 March 1813.
 Her body was laid out in state in one of the rooms and she was buried at the French émigré chapel, St Aloysius Church in Somers Town, London on 4 April.